linkwarden/linkwarden/README.md

 ### Using Docker Compose (Recommended)

-1. Make sure Docker docker is installed.
+1. Make sure docker is installed.

 2. Clone this repository.